corda/token-sdk/ROADMAP.md

 * Addition of contracts for `FungibleToken` and `NonFungibleToken` which govern how fungible and non fungible tokens can be issued, moved and redeemed.
 * Addition of commands for performing transactions on fungible and non fungible tokens.

+**Schemas**

+* Addition of object relational mappers for `NonFungibleToken` and `FungibleToken` so that they can be queried from the vault by the following properties: issuer, holder, amount (for fungible tokens) and token type.

 **Utilities**

 * Addition of kotlin utilities for creating amounts of a `TokenType` or `IssuedTokenType` using the following syntax: `10.TOKEN_TYPE` or `10 of tokenType`.